Expandi vs HeyReach

 The conditional triggers include profile visits, post likes, email opens, email bounces, InMail availability, and company page visits.
 This lets teams build multi-touch sequences that adapt in real time.

 HeyReach takes a different approach.
 Its sequence builder supports seven action types: connection requests, messages, InMails, profile views, follows, post likes, and the "If Connected" conditional.
-Instead of Expandi's 10-condition branching, HeyReach uses a dual-branch system with a "success branch" (positive response) and a fallback branch (no response).
+Instead of Expandi's 10-condition branching, HeyReach uses a dual-branch system with a success branch (positive response) and a fallback branch (no response).

 HeyReach's builder is less flexible but faster to set up.
 It includes validation rules that prevent common mistakes, like placing a Follow action after a connection request (which already makes you a follower).
 The platform enforces a minimum 3-hour delay between actions, reducing the risk of triggering LinkedIn's safety mechanisms.

+The trade-off is clear: Expandi gives you more control over individual campaign paths.
 HeyReach gives you speed when running the same campaign across many senders.

 Sender rotation changes the scaling equation